About the Paine

 Respect: We value each person’s dignity, abilities, differences, and contributions.

 Teamwork: We work together with a positive attitude to ensure that all of our endeavors succeed.

-To inspire people to enjoy, create, and share beauty in their daily lives.
+To inspire as many people as possible to enjoy, create, and share beauty in their daily lives

 Board of Trustees